oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 status code (unless specified otherwise) and includes the following parameters with the response:

-The authorization server responds with an HTTP 400 (Bad Request) status code (unless specified otherwise) and includes the following parameters with the response:

 "error":
 :    REQUIRED.
 A single ASCII [USASCII] error code from the following: